+

 For Teachers 4th

 Fourth graders examine different types of clouds.
-In this cloud instructional activity, 4th graders examine pictures of different types of clouds and read details about them in the captions under the images.
-They make a cloud viewer by...
+In this cloud lesson, 4th graders examine pictures of different types of clouds and read details about them in the captions under the images.
+They make a cloud viewer by cutting out the...

 +